The differences between a SIPP and a SASS

 Member’s employer can contribute to the pension plan and may operate payroll deduction on the member’s behalf.

-A SSAS has more flexibility and choice than a SIPP when it comes to investment, some differences of which are listed below:
+A SSAS has more flexibility and choice than a SIPP.
+When it comes to investment, some of the differences between a SIPP and a SASSare listed below:

 Can lend up to 50% of pension fund to sponsoring employers.